Joshua-Zou/personal-website/index.md

 						<span>95%</span>
 						<div class="description invisible">
 							Send Crypto is a lightweight library for sending many types of cryptocurrencies!
-You can choose the node you would like to connect to, wether it be an API, or a local node, import a wallet, and send crypto!
+You can choose the node you would like to connect to, whether it be an API, or a local node, import a wallet, and send crypto!
 You can find out more about it at the links below:
 							<br>
 							<div class="links">